 How many H1 Tags should I use?

 The simple answer is one.
-We tend to recommend do our clients that we only use one H1 tag on your page, and it should be the most important thing you want to tell the search engine about.
-In some cases, for large pages with many sections, having more than one H1 may be appropriate, but using H2 for those sections will not damage your SEO.
+We tend to recommend to our clients that we only use one H1 tag on your page, and it should be the most important thing you want to tell the search engine about.
+In some cases, for large pages with many sections, having more than one H1 may be appropriate but should be used with <section> tags as well, but using H2 for those sections will hurt your SEO.

 Now, at least one of you is thinking, why not just make the whole page an H1 tag and format it to look like paragraph text.
 Well, Google is already ahead of you!
 If your readers would not weight that text any more powerful than other text on the page, why would Google?
 We recommend sticking to one H1 Tag per HTML4 page.
 It is important to note, that HTML5 does have some allowances for more than one H1 tag, and it may be sensible in some instances, but your H1, even in HTML5, will have a better impact if there is only one.